 Much of the advice to follow is common sense.
 Below is advice from health organisations to help you cope in the warmer weather:

-- Try to keep your bedroom and living space cool by closing the curtains on windows that face the sun and opening your windows at cooler times of the day and overnight when safe to do so.
-Turn off non-essential lights and electrical items as these generate heat.
+- try to keep your home cool by closing windows and curtains in rooms that face the sun, and opening your windows at cooler times of the day and overnight

 During periods of hot weather and no rain, when grass, vegetation and shrubland are very dry, there is a greater risk of fires starting outdoors.
 You can help prevent outdoor fires by following top tips from Cambridgeshire Fire and Rescue Service.